Key terms

 Trace the real GHL trigger path.

-If your GHL workflow fires sometimes but not always, a GoHighLevel Account Audit can map the trigger path and identify the conflict.
+If your GHL workflow fires sometimes but not always, a GoHighLevel account audit can map the trigger path and identify the conflict.

 Start with a Systems Audit